henryishuman/pdf_converter/README.md

 In this format, you must supply an `-in` argument.
 The `-out` argument will default to the same file name as the PDF, but as a PNG image.
 The `-ext` command allows the user to change this default behaviour.
 An `-ext` argument will be ignored if the `-out` file name includes an extension.

+### Running unit tests
+The unit tests have been configured using `pytest`.
+Running the `pytest` command in the project root should pick up and execute these tests.
+This project was built using pycharm, and the `src` and `test` directories should be marked as `source` and `test` directories respectively.

 ## Supported image types
 This program supports conversion to multiple non-sequence image types.